Jason Baird Jackson

 - Ph.D.
 Indiana University, 1998

-- Cultural endangerment and revitalization; material culture; belief and ritual; cultural history; verbal art; museum work; American and Native American Studies (Eastern North America)
+- Material culture; belief and ritual; cultural history; verbal art; museum work; digital humanities; American and Native American Studies (Eastern North America)

 Courses Recently Taught